Ryan Higa: Film and television

 In 2008, Los Angeles based producer Richard Van Vleet offered to help them create their first feature-length film.
 The resulting film, Ryan and Sean's Not So Excellent Adventure, was directed by Richard Van Vleet and released on November 14, 2008.
 It was shown in sold out theaters in Hawaii and California.
 The DVD was released on July 14, 2009, in the United States.
 The film is about a down-on-his-luck movie producer, played by Michael Buckley, who is seeking out famous celebrities in order to make a hit movie in 30 days or risk being fired.
 He chooses Higa and Fujiyoshi after discovering the popularity of their YouTube videos.
 He invites them to Hollywood to make a movie.
 They accept the offer, and run into some amusing situations on the way.

 Higa has also guest-starred on an episode of Supah Ninjas, playing DJ Elephant Head, a master plotter who uses his hypnotizing electronic music to make people fall asleep to commit robberies.

 He appeared in the 2016 horror film Tell Me How I Die and in the 2021 Netflix film Finding 'Ohana.

 Business ventures

 Victorious Inc. released the "TeeHee" app in April 2015.
 It was a community hub for fans of Ryan Higa and was monetized through "pre-roll ads, branded content, e-commerce, and in-app purchases."
 The service was shut down in April 2017.

 Higa published his memoir, Ryan Higa's How to Write Good, in 2017.

 Higa co-founded Ninja Melk, LLC in 2016 with Kathleen Hahn and Kyle Schroeder.
 Their titular energy drink launched in May 2019.
 The drink took three years to develop and is named after Higa's short film of the same name.
 Higa uploaded a stop motion short film onto the nigahiga YouTube channel on October 19, 2019, to promote the drink.

 Personal life

 Higa endorsed Andrew Yang for the 2020 Democratic nomination for president.
 He identifies as an agnostic.
 He is diagnosed with ADHD.

+Higa is a fan of the San Francisco 49ers and the San Antonio Spurs.